 Eur J Nutr.
 2005.

 Rosmarinic acid is a natural polyphenolic substance contained in many Lamiaceae herbs such as Perilla frutescens.
 Previous studies have shown rosaminic acid has antioxidative and anti-inflammatory activity.
 However, little is known on the absorption, metabolism, degradation and excretion of RA.
 The aim of this study in healthy humans was to determine the absorption, metabolism, and urinary excretion of RA after a single intake of perilla extract.
-METHOD: Six healthy men were enrolled in the study that was a crossover design involving single intakes of perilla extract containing 200 mg RA and placebo with a 10 day interval between treatments.
+Six healthy men were enrolled in the study that was a crossover design involving single intakes of perilla extract containing 200 mg RA and placebo with a 10 day interval between treatments.
 RA, methylated RA (methyl-RA), caffeic acid (CAA), ferulic acid (FA) and a trace of m-coumaric acid (COA) were detected in the urine after intake of perilla extract.
 RA contained in perilla extract was absorbed, conjugated and methylated following intake, with a small proportion of RA being degraded into various components, such as conjugated forms of CAA, FA and COA.
 These perilla extract metabolites were then rapidly excreted in the urine.

 Extract of Perilla frutescens enriched for rosmarinic acid, a